 This article explains how to follow a cutting diet for weight loss.

-Lifting weights regularly is important because it promotes muscle growth, helping combat muscle loss when you start cutting calories (
+Lifting weights regularly is important because it

 A cutting diet is tailored to each individual and requires you to determine your nutritional needs.

 Calculate your calorie intake